 The best way to ensure success in a job interview is to prepare as much as possible upfront.
 In addition to preparing your answers to common interview questions, you should also make sure that you’re equipped with all the items you may need in the interview.

 Before your interview, make sure you prepare any relevant documents, find a pen and paper you can use, and gather any other items you think are necessary.
-By considering what you should bring upfront, you’ll be able to feel more confident that you have all you need to succeed in your interview.
+By considering what you should bring upfront, you’ll feel more confident that you have all you need to succeed in your interview.
+Most employers would send an email rejection to let you know if you didn’t make it or a follow-up email to explain next steps if you had a positive interview.